 Paul is particularly noted in trade mark matters (registered and unregistered), having successfully litigated the first case under the Trade Marks Act 1994 (Wagamama Ltd v City Centre Restaurants plc).
 More recently, he was involved in the latest extended passing off case: Fage v Chobani.

 Paul has lectured on both patents and trade marks, as well as confidential information.
-He is well-known domestically and internationally and has been invited to speak at international conferences as far afield as Bulgaria and Egypt.
+He is well-known domestically and internationally and has been invited to speak at international conferences as far afield as Bulgaria, Egypt, the UK and USA.
 He also teaches trade mark law on the Intellectual Property Diploma Course at the University of Oxford.
 He has written many articles over the years on both patents and trade mark issues.

 - Fage UK Ltd v Chobani UK Ltd EWCA 5, and EWHC 3755 (Ch) – extended passing off action relating to yogurt.

 - Credit Suisse v Arabian Aircraft & Equipment Leasing Co EWCA Civ 1169 on appeal from EC (2013) – LTL QBD (Comm) (Judge Mackie QC) 24/04/2013 2013 EWHC 1094 (comm) – summary judgment application concerning aircraft finance and lease back agreement, considering analogous nature of leases and mortgages, the Court of Appeal confirmed the claimant could not change their case based on a skeleton argument in the absence of first amending their pleadings.

 - Dyno Holdings Ltd & Anor v DialARod Home Cover & Ors EWPCC 8 – trade mark infringement